Gollum959/yamdb_final/README.md

 The YaMDb project collects users reviews about works, divides them into categories(for example, books, films, music).
 A work can be assigned one or more genres.
 A user can make one text review for the work available in the YaMDb database and rate it on a scale from one to ten.
 Only admin can add new works.
-You can leave comments on review
+You can leave comments on review.
+JWT tokens are used for authentication.
 ### Some examples of valid API requests

 **Registration and authorization of a new user**